Unfortunately, it's necessary to understand war vocabulary if you want to follow the news or study history in English.

 Cannons are heavy long metal tubes with a gunpowder-loading mechanism at the end.
 They shoot iron cannonballs or smaller ammunition like grapeshot or explosive shells from a distance.

-They can break down castle or fort walls and knock holes in the side of ships, causing them to sink, as well as kill many soldiers in the field.
-Cannons were introduced to Europe from China in the Middle Ages, and were still major killers during World War I and II.
+They can break down castle or fort walls and knock holes in the side of ships, causing them to sink.
+They can also kill many soldiers in the field.
+Cannons were introduced to Europe from China in the Middle Ages.
+They were still major killers during World War I and II.

 A signal is a message sent without words.
-It can be a hand or body gesture, a light, fire, or smoke, or a sound.
-For example, one signal might be a certain number of gun shots that the sender and receiver have agreed on.
+It can be a hand or body gesture, a light, fire, smoke, or a sound.
+For example, one signal might be a certain number of gunshots that the sender and receiver have agreed on.

 A famous signal in American history was the light flashed from a church tower to tell Paul Revere the way the British were coming.
 The agreed signal was “one (light flash) if by land, two if by sea.”

 Military messages are often sent in code like that.
 A code is a way to hide a message so enemies cannot understand it if they find it.
-For example, a simple verbal code might be to say “Jack Robinson” to give a previously arranged message.
-(It might mean that it is time to take action, or that someone has arrived.
+For example, a simple verbal code might be to say “Jack Robinson.”
+(It might mean that it's time to act, or that someone has arrived.
 The important point is that both sender and receiver know what it means-- and no one else does.)

-Written codes can be very complicated, substituting numbers for letters, certain words for other words, or even changing letters according to a machine that the other person must also have to understand the coded message.
+Written codes can be very complicated.
+Some substitute numbers for letters or certain words for other words.
+Others use a machine that both parties must have to send or understand the coded message.

-Spies are people trying to get information on enemy plans, strength, and positions, often in enemy territory (The singular form is ‘spy,’ which can also be a vb.)
+Spies are people trying to get information on enemy plans, strength, and positions.
+They often work in enemy territory.
+(The singular form is ‘spy,’ which can also be a vb.)

 If you want to see these terms in context, you can find much of this war vocabulary on many history or news websites.
-One place to start is this History.com page on D-Day (Allied landings in the North of France in 1944, as the start of a campaign to take back western Europe from Nazi Germany.
+One place to start is this History.com page on D-Day.
+(It tells about Allied landings in the North of France in 1944.
+D-Day was the start of a World War II campaign to take back western Europe from Germany.)